 Going deep – Drilling project to retrieve longest ice core ever from South Pole.
 Read More →

 15 December 2014

 Drilling of the South Pole ice core has Started!
 Read More →

 19 November 2014

 Site selection paper is now published in Annals of Glaciology Read More →

 Science Proposals / Sample Requests

-U.S. investigators submitting proposals requiring ice from the SPICE Core should contact the South Pole ice core - Science Coordination Office (SCO) prior to submitting.
+U.S. investigators submitting proposals requiring ice from the South Pole ice core should contact the South Pole ice core Science Coordination Office (SCO) prior to submitting.
 The SCO will provide a letter for inclusion with the proposals, assessing whether the ice core request is consistent with the South Pole ice core operation plan.
-To initiate the process, investigators should submit a SAMPLE REQUEST FORM (.doc) to the SCO.
+To initiate the process, investigators should submit a SAMPLE REQUEST FORM to the SCO.
 Sample requests may take up to 6 weeks to process depending on the complexity of the request and other workloads.